-Following a successful Network Innovation Competition fund bid to Ofgem, Power Networks Demonstration Centre (PNDC), as part of the University of Strathclyde, will be part of a revolutionary design and trial of next generation digital substations.
+Following a successful Network Innovation Competition fund bid to Ofgem, PNDC, as part of the University of Strathclyde, will be part of a revolutionary design and trial of next generation digital substations.

 This project, led by UK Power Networks, hopes to release 1.4GW of capacity across the UK (enough to power more than 700,000 homes), save consumers more than £750 million and to offset more than 19m tonnes of harmful CO2 emissions by 2050.

 The project, known as Constellation, will install pioneering intelligence in substations to enable the deployment of multiple smart applications delivering customer benefits.
 This will include functionality that will optimise distribution network utilisation in order to facilitate the rise in renewable energy generation.
 If successful, the project will help the energy sector contribute further to net-zero targets whilst reducing the need for investment in additional infrastructure.

 Constellation marks a transformation in the way electricity networks operate.
 It will provide substations with local intelligence and the processing power to analyse millions of datapoints, enabling the network to automatically reconfigure to safely accommodate higher volumes of electricity.